llm-bible/llm-bible.github.io/_publications/liu2024mind.markdown

 bibkey: liu2024mind
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.21333"}
-tags: ['Prompting', 'Multimodal Models', 'Model Architecture', 'GPT']
+tags: ['GPT', 'Multimodal Models', 'Prompting', 'Model Architecture']
 ---
 Chain-of-thought (CoT) prompting has become a widely used strategy for working with large language and multimodal models.
 While CoT has been shown to